Mothusim/MOTMAT893_BCL2302_Naeem_MothusiMathuloe_ITW9/README.md

 Author: Mothusi Mathuloe.

-Description of the project: This a resume.
+Description of the project: This is a resume.

 Resources: VS Code.